romanwrites/budget-manager/README.md

 # budget-manager
-Face the truth refactoring will never happen
+Face the truth refactoring will never happen.
-So I archive project
+So I archive the project

 ## About
 JetBrains academy learning [project](https://hyperskill.org/projects/76?track=1)